 Choking may seem like a simple unintentional injury, but this accident can cause deaths in a matter of minutes.
 Anyone, from infants to young children of 1 to 8 years of age to adults, can experience this fatal circumstance, and it excuses no one.

 If you are a parent of a young baby, you should be extra careful when it comes to giving food to your child.
 Making sure that the food you give them is digestible by their tiny teeth plays an important role in their safety and your sound mind.

-Because choking is sudden and must be actionable within the first few minutes, one should know what to do in the event of it, especially if it happens to a child.
+Because choking is sudden and must be actionable within the first few minutes, one should know how to apply proper first-aid treatment for child.

 What is Choking

 Choking happens when a foreign object, usually large chunks of food or toy, gets stuck in the windpipe and blocks the airway resulting in oxygen deprivation.

 Choking is the leading cause of infantile deaths in the US.
 In Singapore, an estimate of 550 cases of choking in children has been noted every year.

 Younger children and babies are at a greater risk of experiencing choking.
 This can be attributed to teeth development.
 Molars, the primary teeth used for chewing, grow later on.
 As a result, food is not chewed properly and can lead to choking.